About

 Longer Bio

-Christine Wong Yap (she/they*) is a visual artist and social practitioner who works in community engagement, drawing, printmaking, publishing, and public art.
+Christine Wong Yap is a visual artist and social practitioner who works in community engagement, drawing, printmaking, publishing, and public art.
 Through her hyperlocal participatory research projects, she gathers and amplifies grassroots perspectives on belonging, resilience, and mental well being.
-Currently, she is serving as Neighborhood Visiting Artist at Stanford University (Stanford, CA).
-This spring, she will debut new works in an exhibition co-curated by Montalvo Arts Center and the Institute of Contemporary Art San José (San José, CA).
-This summer, she will teach a workshop on social practice and text-based printmaking at Haystack School of Mountain Crafts (Deer Isle, ME).

 She has worked with, learned from, and amplified perspectives from diverse publics, such as Chinese- and Spanish-speaking working-class women in San Francisco; seniors in midtown Manhattan; middle school students in Sheboygan, WI; residents and cultural workers in San Francisco Chinatown and Manilatown; and families who have experienced homelessness in Albuquerque, NM.

+She is a 2025 Creative Capital Awardee.
 An honoree of the 2020 YBCA 100, she has been awarded grants from the Queens Council on the Arts, the Jerome Foundation, and the Center for Cultural Innovation.
 With Christine as lead artist, partner organizations have been awarded grants from the NEA and the Kenneth Rainin Foundation.
-She has served as a visiting artist at Ox-Bow School of Art (Saugatuck, MI), the University of Wisconsin at Madison, and California State University Monterey Bay, as well as the keynote speaker at the Social Justice Teach-in at California Polytechnic State University at San Luis Obispo.

-She has participated in 20 artist residencies, studio programs, and fellowships at c3:initiative (Portland, OR), California College of the Arts (San Francisco, CA), Center for Book Arts (NYC), the City of Berkeley (Berkeley, CA), esea contemporary (formerly Chinese Arts Centre, Manchester U.K.), Harvester Arts (Wichita, KS), Headlands Center for the Arts (Sausalito, CA), Kala Art Institute (Berkeley, CA), Library Foundation of Los Angeles & Los Angeles Public Library (Los Angeles, CA), Little Paper Planes (at Minnesota Street Project studios; San Francisco, CA), Lower Manhattan Cultural Council (Governor’s Island, NY & Lower Manhattan, NY), Montalvo Arts Center (Saratoga, CA), Othering & Belonging Institute (formerly the Haas Institute for a Fair and Inclusive Society) at U.C.
-Berkeley (Berkeley, CA), Palo Alto Art Center (Palo Alto, CA), Sanitary Tortilla Factory (Albuquerque, NM), Tides Institute and Museum of Art (Eastport, ME), Times Square Arts (New York, NY), Wellcome Trust (at large: NYC, Berlin, Tokyo, Bengaluru), and Woodstock Byrdcliffe (Woodstock, NY).
+She has participated in over 20 artist residencies, studio programs, and fellowships at c3:initiative (Portland, OR), California College of the Arts (San Francisco, CA), Center for Book Arts (NYC), the City of Berkeley (Berkeley, CA), esea contemporary (formerly Chinese Arts Centre, Manchester U.K.), Harvester Arts (Wichita, KS), Headlands Center for the Arts (Sausalito, CA), Kala Art Institute (Berkeley, CA), Library Foundation of Los Angeles & Los Angeles Public Library (Los Angeles, CA), Little Paper Planes (at Minnesota Street Project studios; San Francisco, CA), Lower Manhattan Cultural Council (Governor’s Island, NY & Lower Manhattan, NY), Montalvo Arts Center (Saratoga, CA), Othering & Belonging Institute (formerly the Haas Institute for a Fair and Inclusive Society) at U.C.
+Berkeley (Berkeley, CA), Palo Alto Art Center (Palo Alto, CA), Sanitary Tortilla Factory (Albuquerque, NM), Tides Institute and Museum of Art (Eastport, ME), Times Square Arts (New York, NY), Wellcome Trust (NYC, Berlin, Tokyo, Bengaluru), and Woodstock Byrdcliffe (Woodstock, NY).

-Reviews of her work have appeared in Art Practical, Hyperallergic, the Los Angeles Times, and the San Francisco Chronicle.
-Her work has also appeared in print in the Oakland Tribune, the East Bay Express, Sing Tao Daily, and World Journal, and on the websites of Artforum, CNN, Girls Magazine, The Guardian, KQED, New York Magazine, New Yorker Magazine, Oprah, SFMOMA’s Open Space blog, and White Hot Magazine.
+Christine and her practice has appeared in outlets including Art Practical, Artforum, ArtNews, CNN, The Guardian, Girls Magazine, Hyperallergic, KQED, Los Angeles Times, National Geographic, New York Magazine, New Yorker Magazine, New York Times, Oakland Tribune, Oprah.com, San Francisco Chronicle, SFMOMA’s Open Space blog, Sing Tao Daily, White Hot Magazine, and World Journal.
 She has contributed to books published by the Headlands Center for the Arts, INCA Press, Montalvo Art Center, Montez Press, New Press, New York University Press, Routledge, and Workman Publishing.
 She is one of 12 “host-heroes of belonging” in Design for Belonging by Susie B. Wise (Ten Speed Press/Stanford d.school, 2022).

 Yap holds a BFA and MFA in printmaking from the California College of the Arts.
 She was born and raised in the San Francisco Bay Area, where she continues to live and work, following a decade of living in New York City from 2010 to 2021.